How to succeed in the Kubestronaut exam

 Network Policy

-In addition to the knowledge of Network Policy tested in CKA and CKAD, the exam also covers Cilium Network Policy.
+In addition to the knowledge of Network Policy tested in CKA and CKAD, Cilium Network Policy is also included in the scope of the exam.

-- Cilium's official documentation is somewhat difficult to use, and it can be difficult to find the sample you're looking for.
+- The official Cilium documentation is somewhat difficult to use, and it can be challenging to find the sample code you're looking for.

-- The mutual authentication setting in particular is hard to find.
-To enable Cilium mutual authentication, add the following to your policy:
+- The settings for mutual authentication are particularly difficult to find.
+To enable mutual authentication in Cilium, add the following to your policy:

 others

-- Cluster Upgrade:Like CKA, CKS also includes questions on upgrading clusters.
+- Cluster Upgrade:Similar to the CKA, the CKS also includes cluster upgrade problems.

-- SBOM related:I remember there was a question about detecting vulnerable alpine images.
-The command line usage in the Killer.sh SBOM question is helpful.
+- SBOM related:I recall a question about detecting vulnerable Alpine images.
+The command line usage for Killer.sh regarding the SBOM issue is helpful.

 docker.sock